fivequarters/q5/docs/release-notes/fusebit-ops-cli.md

 _Released 11/23/21_

-- **Enhancement.** Adjust audit live access ttl.
+- **Enhancement.** Adjust audit live access ttl and rotate audit table name.

 ## Version 1.35.1

 _Released 10/22/21_

-- **BugFix.** Fixed an issue where a deployments would fail if not provided a Segment Key
+- **BugFix.** Fixed an issue where a deployments would fail if not provided a Segment Key.

 ## Version 1.35.0